top of page

 How big is the Salton Sea?

-It is the largest inland lake in the state of California.
-The Sea is about 35 miles long and about 15 miles wide; it has a surface area of approximately 343 square miles and about 110 miles of shoreline.
-The Salton Sea is only 51 feet deep at its deepest point.
+As the largest inland lake in California, the Sea stretches approximately 35 miles in length and 15 miles in width.
+It covers a surface area of roughly 343 square miles and has around 110 miles of shoreline.
+The deepest point of the Salton Sea is just 51 feet.

 • California’s most popular water resort